 Focus on the value

 If you ask users to take the action which will require some effort, it’s important to demonstrate what value this action will bring to them For example, if you want to gather data about your audience for segmentation and ask to fill in the form, a user can’t see or experience the value of it right away.
-So, you’d better explain why it’s important and say something like, “We offer you to answer these questions to improve your customer experience and make it more personalized.”
+So, you’d better explain why it’s important and say something like, “Please take a moment to answer these questions to improve your customer experience and make it more personalized.”

 Here are some examples of call to actions packed with value: